yegor256/blog/_drafts/_speed.md

   * [Cut corners]({% pst 2015/jan/2015-01-15-how-to-cut-corners %})
   * Make changes [smaller]({% pst 2015/feb/2015-02-09-serious-code-reviewer %})
   * [Don't study]({% pst 2015/feb/2015-02-16-it-is-not-a-school %}) the code, just modify it
-  * Don't feel responsible for all code, just focus on their units/classes
+  * Don't feel responsible for all code, just focus on the relevant units/classes
   * Don't be afraid to [break things]({% pst 2017/mar/2017-03-24-tdd-that-works %})

 If we put these two interests in conflict, we will get a high-quality product, which is